TypeCellOS/BlockNote/packages/website/docs/docs/formatting-toolbar.md

+---
+title: Formatting Toolbar
+description: The Formatting Toolbar appears whenever you highlight text in the editor, and is mainly used for styling.
+imageTitle: Formatting Toolbar
+path: /docs/formatting-toolbar
+---

 # Formatting Toolbar

 The Formatting Toolbar appears whenever you highlight text in the editor, and is mainly used for styling.